-- Recently, the railway ministry has given an in-principle approval to opening up of Jan Aushadi Kendras at railway stations and other railway establishments under PMBJP.
-This is a significant move, as the access of generic medicines on railway stations would boost the accessibility, affordability of essential medicines and improve the convenience for the customers.
+- The railway ministry has given in-principle approval to opening up of Jan Aushadi Kendras at railway stations and other railway establishments under PMBJP.
+This is a significant move, as the access to generic medicines on railway stations would boost the accessibility, affordability of essential medicines and improve the convenience for the customers.

 - Janaushadhi Kendras which sold sanitary napkins earlier for ₹2.50, has now further reduced it to ₹1 by adapting this technology.